flipswitchingmonkey/githook/README.md

 ### Setting up a webhook (the Github Actions way)

 This repo contains a sample Github Action that triggers a webhook containing the entire usual Github Event data in its body, but can be manually triggered thanks to `workflow_dispatch` and also has the advantage of actually being inside the repository.
+Make sure to listen to the `'workflow_dispatch'` event in your configuration!
 Here's the sample code:

 ```
 name: Deploy through webhook